Hainan: Hainan Free trade port

-On 13 April 2018, Communist Party general secretary Xi Jinping announced a plan to gradually make the island into a pilot free trade zone by 2020, and transform the entire island into a free trade port by 2025.
+On 13 April 2018, General Secretary of the Chinese Communist Party Xi Jinping announced a plan to gradually make the island into a pilot free trade zone by 2020, and transform the entire island into a free trade port by 2025.
 This will involve inviting foreign and multi-national companies to set up their regional and international headquarters in Hainan.
 Goods and services would be subject to low or even no tariffs.
 The zone will become China's largest free trade zone, and the first trade port since 1949, when the People's Republic of China was founded.
 Part of the plan is to establish exchanges in commodities and carbon trading, international energy, and shipping.
 Emphasis will also be placed on the development of service industries including tourism, the Internet, healthcare, finance, as well as conference and exhibitions hosting.

 Since the announcement in April 2018, Hainan had signed 159 contracts with major companies.
 In September 2018, China National Travel Service Group, China's biggest travel business conglomerate, relocated its headquarters from Beijing to Haikou.
-In October 2018, Baidu and Hainan signed a deal to built a 10-billion-yuan (US$1.45 billion) eco-village.
+In October 2018, Baidu and Hainan signed a deal to build a 10-billion-yuan (US$1.45 billion) eco-village.

 In September 2018, a symposium was held in Beijing on foreign investment projects in Hainan.
 During that gathering, the Hainan government signed contracts with 26 international companies including Globevisa Group, Merlin Entertainments Group, Viacom, Ikea Group, Mapletree Investments, Avis Budget Group, Star Cruises, and Boehringer Ingelheim.

 To bring talented workers to Hainan, in November 2018 the Hainan government held a recruitment fair in Beijing in an effort to bring 7,471 people to Hainan to work in government agencies, companies, and other institutions.

 Established prior to this announcement, and currently in existence, are the following economic and technological development zones: